deep-learning-mit/staging/_posts/2023-12-12-combining-modalities-for-better-representation-learning.md

 ## Analysis
 ### Comparison of different models
-From the bar plot results presented in Figure 2 it's clear that EGNN shows superior performance.
-Possible explanation to this is that the QM9 data labels were computed using computational techniques that actively use the 3-D structure of the molecules.
-Therefore, 3-D representation of molecules turns out to be the best for this task and EGNN is able to capture interactions that happen in 3-D space that are crucial for the prediction of the target value.
-Therefore, simple concatenation of hidden representations in some sense dilutes the information and leads to worse performance.
-Overall conclusion from this experiment is that combining modalities is not a trivial task and requires careful design of the whole model architecture. <d-cite key="modality_blending,molecule_sde"></d-cite>
+As depicted in Figure 2, the EGNN model demonstrates superior performance.
+A likely explanation is that the QM9 dataset's labels were calculated using computational methods that leverage the 3-D structure of molecules.
+The 3-D representation, therefore, proves most effective for this task, with the EGNN adept at capturing crucial 3-D interactions for predicting the target value.
+Interestingly, simple concatenation of hidden representations seems to dilute the information, resulting in inferior performance.
+This suggests that combining modalities is a complex endeavor, requiring thoughtful architectural design. <d-cite key="modality_blending,molecule_sde"></d-cite>

 ### Nearest neighbors analysis
 After the training of the models we performed the nearest neighbors analysis to compare the learned representations of molecules.
 We took the learned representations of the molecules in the test set and computed the nearest neighbors in the latent chemical space using cosine similarity.
 Additionally we plotted the PCA reduced representations (Figure 3) and analyzed the nearest neighbors for 4 different molecular scaffolds.